RP Photonics logo

 For example, RP Photonics may work out the design of a laser product for you.
 You will then usually build and test the prototype in your own laboratory, supported by the detailed checks and calculations which RP Photonics has done to ensure that your work will be most efficient and risks are minimized.
 And your internal engineering staff can profit a lot from digesting a well written design report, as delivered by RP Photonics.
 The direction of know-how transfer is at least as obvious in the case of in-house staff training.

 Effectively, by using RP Photonics' services, you are not replacing your in-house expertise with external one, but rather developing your in-house expertise in the most efficient way.
-Customers are often quite excited when realizing that they can buy vital know-how from RP Photonics, just as they need it.
+Clients are often quite excited when realizing that they can buy vital know-how from RP Photonics, just as they need it.

 This all sounds nice, but how can a small company afford this?